cunybpl/nycet_pnp/src/content/measurement_techniques/motor-runtime.md

 type: measurement
 layout: measurement_technique
 measurement_technique_id: 4
-excerpt: Use data loggers to take long-term measurements of the runtime duration for a constant or dual-speed motor.
-This technique can be used on motors with any end-use, including both air and water distribution.
+excerpt: This technique uses data loggers to measure the duration a motor remains on.
+This is applicable to any motor including compressor, fan and pump motors.
 thumbnail_image: "/images/measurement-technique/motor-runtime/2024_0410_motor runtime MT_thumbnail.jpeg"
 related_systems:
   - Boiler